enix/kube-image-keeper/README.md

 ### Cache persistence & garbage collection

 Persistence is disabled by default.
 You can enable it by setting the Helm value `registry.persistence.enabled=true` and setting `registry.persistence.size` to the desired size (20 GiB by default).
+Be aware that this don't allow for high availability of the registry, to enable HA please refer to our related guide [./docs/high-availability.md](./docs/high-availability.md).

 Note that persistence requires that you have Persistent Volumes available on your cluster; otherwise, kuik's registry pod will remain `Pending` and your images won't be cached (but they will still be served transparently by kuik's image proxy).